osfree-project/doskrnl/README.md

 2. Rework initialization (use DOSKRNL init structure, XMS VDD initialization, remove XMS handling from CONFIG.SYS)
 3. Remove CONFIG.SYS parsing (DOSKRNL uses settings from properties) as well as device driver loading from settings
 4. Replace FAT FS by calls to OS/2 host (Seems SVC must be used here)
+5. Implement MVDM extensions to API (see RBIL for more information)
+6.